developerdiary/CompoundInterestCalculator/README.md

-# CompoundInterestCalculator

-## Compound interest calculator using jquery
+# Compound interest calculator using jquery

 One of the interview question asking in interview or technical test.